It’s our belief that travel is as much about learning and enriching experiences as taking a break.

 Visiting the nomadic Maldhari tribes in their thatched nesses, rambling through the cobbled streets of our nearest village or observing the rare dancing lights over India’s largest salt marsh by night – these are just some of the magical journeys that make up an authentically Indian experience at Aramness Gir.

 We’re all about flexibility.
-Take your pick or have us tailor an experience that speaks to your interests.
+Take your pick or have us tailor an experience that speaks to your interests - immerse yourself in the vibrant culture of Sasan Gir as you interact with the local communities, partake in traditional festivals, and savor the authentic flavors of Gujarati cuisine.

 GET TO KNOW OUR CULTURE